Rhode Island Route 146: History

 Prior to the construction of the two freeway sections, Route 146 used present-day Route 246 and Route 146A.
 The only part of the original alignment still in use is the non-freeway section between I-295/Route 99 and Route 146A in the southern part of North Smithfield.

 In May 2019, Route 146 received mile-based exit numbers.
 Previously, the exits were unnumbered.

+RIDOT erected two toll gantries in 2019, one in Lincoln and one in North Smithfield, for truck-only electronic toll collection.
+Those gantries have been shut off since September 2022.

 Future

 In May 2019, the Rhode Island Senate announced that the state would borrow $200 million to reconfigure I-95 through Downtown Providence, near the southern terminus of Route 146.
-The replacement of the Providence Viaduct with twin bridges is intended to alleviate the bottleneck created by traffic entering I-95 from the US Route 6 (US 6) and Route 10, and exiting towards Route 146 and US 44.
+The replacement of the Providence Viaduct with twin bridges is intended to alleviate the bottleneck created by traffic entering I-95 from US Route 6 (US 6) and Route 10, and exiting towards Route 146 and US 44.
 The project is expected to cost $250 million.

 In 2022, RIDOT began work on an overpass at Sayles Hill Road, the only set of traffic signals along the route in Rhode Island.
-The project also includes constructing service roads and bus bays, and rebuilding the interchange with Route 146A at Smithfield.
+The project also includes constructing service roads and bus bays, and rebuilding the interchange with Route 146A at North Smithfield.
 Work is scheduled to be completed in 2026.

-RIDOT erected two toll gantries in 2019, one in Lincoln and one in North Smithfield, for truck-only electronic toll collection.

-Exit list

-Exits were unnumbered until mid-2019, when RIDOT added mileage-based exit numbers to conform to federal highway standards.
+Major intersections

 Route 146A

 Route 146A is a numbered state highway running 5.9 mi in Rhode Island.
 It was designated as Route 146 before the construction of the North Smithfield Expressway.
 The road follows a former stagecoach path through historic Union Village in North Smithfield.
 This road was known as "the Great Road".
 The northern end of the road crosses the state line near Buxton Street at Uxbridge, Massachusetts.
 This section was known as Ironstone, after good quality bog iron ore found near here.

 It runs for 5.9 mi through North Smithfield on Route 146 to Massachusetts state line at Route 146A using Eddie Dowling Highway, Smithfield Road, Great Road, Victory Highway, North Main Street and Quaker Highway.